This bedside gadget hears you snore and helps you stop

-Anybody who shares a bed -- or even just a room -- with someone who snores knows how frustrating getting a good night of sleep can be.
+Anybody who shares a bed -- or even just a room -- with someone who snores knows how frustrating trying to get a good night's sleep can be.
 The best way to quiet the person down is usually just to poke them, which can make the whole night a series of sleeping periods, punctuated by snoring, waking and poking.
 Now there's a machine that will break up that rhythm by doing the poking for you.

 Here are Smart Nora's measurements: